RohanCyberOps/FRS/README.md

+>>⚠ Disclaimer:
+This repository is strictly restricted and intended for personal use only.
+It is not authorized for public access, redistribution, or modification without explicit permission.
+The contents of this repository are created and maintained exclusively by the owner and should not be used, shared, or altered without proper consent.
+Unauthorized use may result in legal action.
+By accessing this repository, you acknowledge and agree to comply with the above terms.

 # Face Recognition

 _You can also read a translated version of this file [in Chinese 简体中文版](https://github.com/ageitgey/face_recognition/blob/master/README_Simplified_Chinese.md) or [in Korean 한국어](https://github.com/ageitgey/face_recognition/blob/master/README_Korean.md) or [in Japanese 日本語](https://github.com/m-i-k-i/face_recognition/blob/master/README_Japanese.md)._